 Layering System Buying Guide

-A basic layering system has three important functions: to wick sweat away from the skin; to trap body heat; and to protect you from the weather.
-Each part of your clothing serves a different purpose, and works with the other layers to keep your skin dry, warm and comfortable.
-An effective layering system allows you adjust and regulate your body temperature when active or resting or as weather conditions change.
-Knowing how to choose your layers could make all the difference.
+A layering system consists of three types of clothing: a base layer, a mid layer, and an outer layer.
+The system has three main functions: to wick sweat away from the skin, trap body heat, and protect you from the weather.
+Each part of your clothing serves a different purpose, working with the other layers to keep you warm, dry, and comfortable.
+An effective layering system lets you adjust and regulate your body temperature when active, resting or when weather conditions change.

-Your base layer's main function is to wick sweat away from your skin and towards the outer fabrics, helping you to regulate your body temperature.
+The foundation of a clothing layering system, the primary function is to wick sweat away from the skin and towards the outer fabrics, helping you to regulate temperature.
 Moisture conducts heat 25 times faster than air, so if it can't escape the surface of your skin, you become cold very quickly.
-In summer, a base layer worn under another light layer will help to reduce your skin's surface temperature through a process called evaporative cooling.
-They should be close-fitting for for them to work effectively.
-Don't be fooled into thinking your cotton t-shirt can do the job of a base layer as cotton will hold moisture and you will become cold very quickly.
+Available as a top or bottom, base layers should be close fitting to work effectively.

 What are base layers made from?